soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 <details>
 <summary>Aside: There was a UX quagmire there...</summary>
-We ended up waiting 2 hours to pick up the Click-to-Collect order I placed days earlier.
+We ended up waiting 2 hours to receive the Click-to-Collect order I placed days earlier.

 Problems: